biicode/docs/c++/building/biicode_building.rst

   .. container:: infonote

-     **ESSENTIAL TIP**: If biicode didn't add a file needed to your block's library, you can specify this dependency in the ``[dependencies]`` section of the *biicode.conf* file. *Why?* This way you wire the dependency (fixing the dependency graph).
+     **ESSENTIAL TIP**: If biicode did not add a file needed to your block's library, you could specify this dependency in the ``[dependencies]`` section of the *biicode.conf* file. *Why?* This way you wire the dependency (fixing the dependency graph).
 If someone depends on your library, biicode will also download the missing file and will add it to ``BII_LIB_SRC`` automatically.
-Otherwise file won't be downloaded and their build will fail.
+Otherwise file won't be downloadedm and their build will fail.

 Choose STATIC or SHARED **library**